Overview of the Small Grants Program

 - Construction programs;

 - Programs that support specific religious activities;

 - Programs intended primarily for the growth or institutional development of the organization; or

 Authorizing legislation, type and year of funding:

-Funding authorities rest in the Smith-Mundt Act or in the Fulbright-Hays Act.
-The source of funding is FY2019 Public Diplomacy Funding.
+Funding authority rests in the Smith-Mundt Act.
+The source of funding is FY2020 Public Diplomacy Funding.